Deep Dive: MercadoLibre ($MELI)

 Atomic Take: The “hate” is partly self-inflicted.
 MELI keeps choosing flywheel health over tidy quarterly optics, so the story stays noisy by design.

-Catalyst #1: Logistics efficiency keeps improving.
+Catalyst #1: Logistics Efficiency (The Fulcrum)

 The shareholder letter reports unit shipping costs in Brazil down 8% QoQ and Mexico fulfillment unit shipping cost at a record low, down >12% YoY.

-This is the compounding hinge: cheaper shipping per unit means the same subsidy buys more demand without permanently poisoning margin.
+This is the hinge the whole thesis swings on.
+If shipping gets cheaper per unit, the same subsidy buys you more demand without permanently poisoning your margin.
 Watch this like a hawk.
+If those trends persist, free shipping shifts from a “margin crime” to a “competitive weapon.”

 Atomic Take: This is the compounding fulcrum.
 If unit shipping costs keep falling while free shipping expands, MELI is literally buying growth with efficiency rather than with brute-force subsidies.
 That’s the “scale economies shared” test in one line.

-Management frames Brazil as record buyer additions after the threshold reduction, and also highlights the supply response (more merchants selling and more listings in the newly subsidized price band).
+Management frames Brazil as having record buyer additions after the threshold reduction.
+They also highlight the supply response—more merchants selling and more listings in the newly subsidized price band.
+This is the “did the subsidy buy durable engagement?” test.
+If it did, the marketplace becomes harder to dislodge.

-FACT: Credit portfolio growth is rapid.
+The Fact: Credit portfolio growth is rapid.

 Atomic Take: The catalysts are already visible on management’s own scoreboard: logistics costs down, ads up, and credit scaling without obvious quality deterioration.

-Financial Quality Rubric (1–5)
+Financial Quality Rubric (The Report Card)

 Scale + Growth Durability: 5/5

-Atomic Take: MELI still behaves like a company running at expansion velocity, not “mature platform” velocity.
+Net revenues & financial income: $7,409m Atomic Take: MELI still behaves like a company running at expansion velocity, not “mature platform” velocity.

 Profitability Under Reinvestment: 4/5

 Company presents 9.8% operating margin alongside ongoing investment.
+Atomic Take: Being profitable while aggressively reinvesting is a rare combo—until it isn’t.

 Cash Generation Quality: 3/5

-Net cash provided by operating activities $6,907m
+Net cash provided by operating activities: $6,907m

-The Audit: CFO strength must be labeled.
-In the same period, funds payable to customers increased (a float mechanic) while loans receivable expanded materially (cash absorbed to grow credit).
+The Audit: We need to label the “CFO strength” correctly.
+In the same period, funds payable to customers increased (that’s a float mechanic, like a bank holding deposits) while loans receivable expanded materially (cash absorbed to grow credit).
+Treating “Cash Flow from Operations” as pure earnings power is how you get irradiated by a payments balance sheet.

 Balance Sheet Simplicity: 3/5

-Cash & cash equivalents $2,582m
+Cash & cash equivalents: $2,582m

-Restricted cash $6,617m
+Restricted cash: $6,617m

-Atomic Take: The liquidity looks huge until you read the labels.
+Funds payable to customers: $10,567m.
+(Q3 2025 earnings presentation financial statements) Atomic Take: The liquidity looks huge until you read the labels.
+A lot of that cash belongs to their customers, not them.

 Credit Discipline Risk: 3/5

-Credit portfolio $11.0bn with 15–90 day NPL 6.8%
+15–90 day NPL: 6.8%

-Atomic Take: Great when boring; brutal when not.
+NIMAL: 21.0% Atomic Take: Great when it’s boring; brutal when it’s not.

 Accounting / Macro Optics: 3/5

-Atomic Take: The business can be executing while the reported GAAP optics look chaotic—especially in Argentina.
+Argentina hyperinflation discussion + FX losses disclosed.
+Atomic Take: The business can be executing perfectly while the reported GAAP optics look chaotic—especially in Argentina.

 Balance Sheet (The Geiger Test)